Dudebaker/Gadgets-Additions/README.md

 [![](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/6970a820-8260-459e-9973-d3ad2534720a)](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/6970a820-8260-459e-9973-d3ad2534720a)

-* Shows up to 10 cryptocurrencies fetched from [CoinCap.io](https://www.coincap.io/)
+* Shows an infinite amount of cryptocurrencies fetched from [CoinCap.io](https://www.coincap.io/)
 * Use the coin-name out of the the URL from [CoinCap.io](https://www.coincap.io/)
   - Examples: BTC use bitcoin, for BNB use binance-coin
   - Example URL: [https://coincap.io/assets/**bitcoin**](https://coincap.io/assets/bitcoin)